What is vasa praevia?

 - you have a low-lying placenta

 - you are carrying more than one baby

-Some women don’t have any symptoms and some women may have vaginal bleeding.
-If you have any bleeding during your pregnancy, with or without pain, it’s very important to get it checked out.
+Some people do not get any symptoms of vasa praevia.
+Others may have some vaginal bleeding.
+If you have any vaginal bleeding during your pregnancy, with or without pain, it is always important to get it checked out straight away.

-You may also be diagnosed early if you have a scan because of the risk factors above, or during early labour if:
+You may also be diagnosed with vasa praevia during early labour if:

 - you have vaginal bleeding